Differential cross section measurements for the production of top quark pairs and of additional jets using dilepton events from pp collisions at $\sqrt{s}$ = 13 TeV: Kinematic reconstruction of the ttbar system

 The \mtt value obtained using the full kinematic reconstruction described above is sensitive to the value of the top quark mass used as a kinematic constraint.
 An alternative algorithm is employed that reconstructs the \ttbar kinematic variables without using the top quark mass constraint.
 This algorithm is referred to as the ``loose kinematic reconstruction''.
 It is used in this analysis for measuring differential \ttbar cross sections as a function of \mtt, in order to preserve the sensitivity of the data for a future top quark mass extraction, as performed in Ref.~\cite{Sirunyan:2019zvx}.
 In contrast to the full kinematic reconstruction, this algorithm tackles the reconstruction of the $\PGn\PAGn$ system as a whole.
 The $\ell$\PQb pairs are selected and ranked as described for the full kinematic reconstruction.
 Among combinations with equal number of \PQb-tagged jets, the ones with the leading and trailing \pt jets are chosen.
 The kinematic variables of the $\PGn\PAGn$ system are obtained as follows: its \ptvec is set equal to \ptvecmiss and its unknown longitudinal momentum and energy are set equal to the values of the lepton pair.
 Additional constraints are applied on the invariant mass of the neutrino pair, $m(\PGn\PAGn) \ge 0$, and on the invariant mass of the {\PW} bosons, $m(\PWp\PWm) \ge 2m_{\PW}$.
 These constraints have only minor impact on the performance of the reconstruction.
-This method yields \ttbar kinematic resolutions and reconstruction efficiency similar to those of the full kinematic reconstruction.
+This method achieves an average reconstruction efficiency of approximately 96\% for signal events and provides \ttbar kinematic resolutions comparable to those obtained with the full kinematic reconstruction.
 As in the case of the full kinematic reconstruction, events with no valid solution for the loose kinematic reconstruction are excluded from further analysis.
 The presence of a solution for the full kinematic reconstruction in an event is also required for the cross section measurements as functions of lepton and \PQb jet kinematic variables discussed in Section~\ref{sec:res_2}.
 Figure~\ref{fig:cp:loosekr} (lower row) displays the distributions of the reconstructed \ttbar invariant mass and rapidity using the loose kinematic reconstruction.
 These distributions are similar to the ones obtained with the full kinematic reconstruction, shown in the upper row, except for \mtt in the threshold region that is smeared out due the omission of the top quark mass constraint.

 The loose kinematic reconstruction is used for a subset of measurements presented in Section~\ref{sec:res}, namely, for single-differential cross sections as functions of \mtt, and for all multi-differential cross sections composed of combinations of \mtt with \pttt, \ytt, or \nj.
 For all other cross sections as functions of kinematic observables of the \ttbar system or of the top quark and antiquark, the full kinematic reconstruction is used.